 16

-Add the olives and parsley to the aubergine and courgette along with the rice, raisins, leek, rocket and the almonds grams Wild Rocket grams Raisins
+Add the olives and parsley to the aubergine and courgette along with the rice, raisins, leek, rocket and the almonds grams Raisins grams Wild Rocket

 17